paroxy777/SteamCMD-AutoUpdate/README.md

   </ol>
   <h2>Managing multiple dedicated servers</h2>
   <h3>CMD version:</h3>
-  <p>Make multiple copies the SteamCMD-AutoUpdate.cmd and modify the User Configuration section in each file.</p>
+  <p>1.
+Make multiple copies the SteamCMD-AutoUpdate.cmd and modify the User Configuration section in each file.</p>
+  <p>2.
+Run the .CMD file for the dedicated server you wish.</p>
   <h3>AU3 or EXE version:</h3>
-  <p>Create a copy of the SteamCMD-AutoUpdate.ini file and modify it for each dedicated server.</p>
+  <p>1.
+Create a copy of the SteamCMD-AutoUpdate.ini file and modify it for each dedicated server.</p>
-  <p>Pass the name of the .INI file to the script:</p>
+  <p>2.
+Pass the name of the .INI file to the script:</p>
   <pre>SteamCMD-AutoUpdate.exe myCustomFile.ini</pre>
 </html>